marmelab/react-admin/docs/Edit.md

 ## Prefilling the Form

-You sometimes need to pre-populate the form changes to a record based on a *related* record.
-For instance, to revert a record to a previous version, or to make some changes while letting users modify others as well.
+You sometimes need to pre-populate the form changes to a record.
+For instance, to revert a record to a previous version, or to make some changes while letting users modify others fields as well.

 By default, the `<Edit>` view starts with the current `record`.
 However, if the `location` object (injected by [react-router-dom](https://reacttraining.com/react-router/web/api/location)) contains a `record` in its `state`, the `<Edit>` view uses that `record` to prefill the form.

-That means that if you want to create a link to edition view, modifying immediately *some* values, all you have to do is to set the `state` prop of the `<EditButton>`:
+That means that if you want to create a link to an edition view, modifying immediately *some* values, all you have to do is to set the `state` prop of the `<EditButton>`:

 {% raw %}
 ```jsx